 We are fortunate that our grounds lend themselves to enhancing and supporting the learning we undertake.

-Our Mud kitchen offers a great opportunity to work alongside our outdoor learning and Forest Craft Philosophy for our early years setting.
+Our Mud kitchen offers a great opportunity to work alongside our outdoor learning philosophy for our early years setting.
 It gives our children a great sensory experience and the chance to find their own natural resources.
 It really is great fun!
 Children love making amazing recipes from their own experiences and observations of cooking.
 A Mud kitchen provides a whole variety of different learning opportunities.
 The children connect with the great outdoors and are lost in role play, communication and creativity